cpbotha/nvpy/README.rst

 Installation
 ============

-NOTE (L.Fini Apr.
-2 2019): this is an experimental version working both
-                           in python 2.7 and in python 3.6

-nvPY works best on Python 2.7.x.
-It does not work on Python 3.x yet.
+nvPY works best on Python 3.6 or later.
+If you want to work on python 2.7, please use nvPY v1.2.x.

 To install the latest development version from github, do::